Joan Bardina Castarà: Family and youth

 In 1906 Bardina married Josepa Soronellas Brosé (1880-1910), a feminist activist; her father was involved in housekeeping, printing and distribution of a periodical Bardina worked with.
 In 1907 their only child, Remedios (Reimei) Bardina Soronellas, was born.
 The girl initially lived with her parents and then with her widowed father in Barcelona, after his departure to stay with her grandmother.
 Remedios was the first female law graduate of the University of Barcelona and among the first three female PhD graduates from the University of Madrid, to gain another PhD from the University of Berlin.
 She married Yen Huai Liu, a fellow PhD student from China.
 In the 1930s the couple settled in China and later, together with seven children, in Taiwan.
 In 1921, already in Chile, Bardina remarried with a local girl Raquel Venegas (born 1902); none of the sources consulted offers any information on her family.
 The couple had 4 children, Joan, Raquel, Rebeca and Marta, born between 1922 and 1927.
-Joan Bardina Venegas married Yolanda Carvajal from Peumo, Chile, in 1946 and had four children: Yoli (1948), Joan (1949), Jorge (1950) and Veronica Remei (1954).
+Joan Bardina Venegas married Yolanda Carvajal from Peumo, Chile, in 1946 and had four children: Yoli (1948), Juan (1949), Jorge (1950) and Veronica Remei (1954).
 All of Joan Bardina Castara's grandchildren married and had a total of 25 great-grandchildren;